Patient education: Joint infection (Beyond the Basics)

 Artificial joint infection treatment — As noted above, treatment of artificial joint infections is difficult.
 Treatment usually includes a long course of intravenous (IV) antibiotics and surgery to remove infected tissue.
 In many cases, the artificial joint must be removed, at least temporarily.

 After a period of antibiotic treatment and once the infection is controlled, a new prosthesis may be placed.
 However, in some cases, it is not possible to replace the prosthetic joint, and surgery to fuse the bones is recommended instead.
-(See "Treatment of prosthetic joint infections".)
+(See "Prosthetic joint infection: Treatment".)

 WHERE TO GET MORE INFORMATION